 How your organization safeguards information from unauthorized users is important.
 In this track, you’ll learn computing methods to prevent intrusion and unauthorized access to computers through encryption, tokenization and key management practices.

-Our way of life — North Dakota Nice — makes us approachable, but our focus on education makes us formidable.
+Our innovative way of thinking makes us adaptable, but our focus on education makes us formidable.

 Join us, and you can do things differently, too.